Ankit0207/academic-kickstart/content/home/experience.md

   title = "Business Analyst"
   company = "CGI"
   company_url = ""
-  location = "California"
+  location = "India"
-  date_start = "2016-01-01"
+  date_start = "2016-06-06"
-  date_end = "2016-12-31"
+  date_end = "2019-06-07"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """
+  Responsibilities include:

+  Prediction of Diabetes from Lumiata Claims dataset

+  *   Performed statistical analysis of FI and SD data and suggested tangible solutions to stakeholders by visualizing the KPI metrics in Tableau.

+  *   Streamlined workflows and built applications in SAP business modules deploying the applications using the IBM TWS tool.

+  *   Optimized complex SQL Queries for faster data processing which improved the speed and efficiency of applications by 28%.

+  *   Key achievement: Received “Pat on the Back Award” for spearheading the whole team and managing adhoc requests during challenging time.

+  """

 +++